-- Radius Server IP Enter the IP address of the Radius Server. - Radius Port Enter the port that radius service used. - Radius Password Enter the password for the Radius Server. - Group Key Update Period Specify the group key update interval in seconds.
+- Radius Server IP Enter the IP address of the Radius server. - Radius Port Enter the port number of the Radius server. - Radius Password Enter the password for the Radius server. - Group Key Update Period Specify the group key update interval in seconds.
 The value should be 30 or above.
-Enter 0 to disable the update. - > WEP - It is based on the IEEE 802.11 standard.
-If you select this check box, you will find a notice in red as show in Figure 4-21.
+Enter 0 to disable the update. - ➤ WEP It is based on the IEEE 802.11 standard.
+If you check this radio button, you will find a notice in red as show in Figure 4-22.